tsy24/tp/docs/team/xiongjya.md

 * **New Feature**: Sort newly added tasks into NurseyBook in chronological order.
-    * What it does: When the user adds a task into NurseyBook, the task will not be added to the end of the list.
-Instead, it will be slotted into a position in the task list, to make sure that the task list displays tasks in a chronological order.
+    * What it does: When the user adds a task into NurseyBook, the task is positioned in the list according to its date and time, such that the tasks in the list are always chronologically ordered.
     * Justification: As the user will be more likely to start on tasks that are due sooner, he/she will prefer to view such tasks in a more accessible manner.
 Thus, tasks that are due sooner are displayed at the top of the task list.

 * **New Feature**: Added a remind command that allows the user to view the tasks coming up in the next 3 days.
-    * What it does: Detects whether the tasks added to NurseyBook have dates that are scheduled for the next 3 days (in comparison to the time of running the command), and displays the result to the user.
+    * What it does: Detects tasks added to NurseyBook that are scheduled within the next 3 days (in comparison to the time of running the command), and displays the result to the user.
     * Justification: This feature improves the user experience.
 If a user has a task list cluttered up with multiple irrelevant and undeleted tasks, the command assists the user in detecting tasks of higher priority (in less than a second).
     * Highlights: This implementation marks the start of incorporating the usage of time and duration into NurseyBook.